 Upper Back Pain

 Elevate your head so that your back is higher.
-Doing this helps to place less pressure on your neck, shoulders, and upper back.
+Doing this helps to place less pressure on back and neck, and your shoulders.

 Lower Back Tension Pain

 Lower back pain can be the result of tension pain.
-People who experience this often find relief by sleeping in a fetal position.
+People with back pain because of tension often find relief by sleeping in a fetal position.
 Adjustable beds allow you to achieve this position in a manner that releases the lower back into the mattress so you can relax, while sleeping without experiencing tension pain in your lower back.

 Back Strain Relief